Irish Soda Bread, made from scratch with currants and buttermilk, is crispy on the outside and perfectly moist on the inside.

 Is it as bad as a deep fried snickers bar?
 No. But does it qualify as healthy?
 I wouldn’t say so.
 Would you?

-This classic and delicious Irish Soda Bread with currants is super easy to make and is a perfect addition to any St. Patrick's day celebration.
+Irish Soda Bread, made from scratch with currants and buttermilk, is crispy on the outside and perfectly moist on the inside.
+It is a super easy recipe to make and has a very distinct taste.
+This subtly sweet bread is a perfect addition to any St. Patrick's Day celebration.

 - 1 teaspoon baking soda